-"Who is your Guru or whose disciple are you of?"
+"Who is your Guru or whose disciple are you?"
 "Sabad is the Guru and my mind, which is focused on the Sabad and comprehends it, is the disciple," replied Guru Nanak.
 AGGS, M 1, pp. 942-943.

-Sabad in AGGS means God, Truth, Guru's and Knowledge.
-So is teachings it understanding of God or knowledge of Truth that is needed for the understanding of Hukam (Cosmic Law).
-The one, who understands the Hukam and conducts himself/herself, accordingly, sachiara (gurmukh, sadh, sadhu, sant, bhagat, and braham gyani).
+Sabad in AGGS means God, Truth, Guru's teachings and Knowledge.
+So it is the understanding of God or the knowledge of Truth that is needed for the understanding of Hukam (Cosmic Law).
+The one, who understands the Hukam and conducts himself/herself, accordingly, is a sachiara (gurmukh, sadh, sadhu, sant, bhagat, and braham gyani).
 All these words are used interchangeably in the AGGS.
-According to Guru Nanak there are two types of people, Gurmukhs (God-centered beings) and Manmukhs (selfcentered beings).
-A Gurmukh dwells on God's attributes constantly and does every thing according to Hukam whereas a Manmukh is a degenerate person who does every thing according to his/her own will.
-A Gurmukh sees God everywhere and in each living being whereas a Manmukh is blind to God.
-Gurmukh follows Hukam whereas Manmukh follows the dictates of Haumai.
-Aad Guru Granth Sahib asserts again and again that one should not become slave to Haumai (discussed in details elsewhere in subsection "Maya and Haumai") and the five passions/drives - lust, anger, greed, attachment and egotistical pride; rather one should subdue Haumai and make the five passions subservient by exercising restraint, so that one's energy and talent are directed to positive thinking and creative activities.
-One who achieves this objective conquers the corrupting influence of Maya (worldly temptations).
-Haumai is a deep malady but hope is not lost for a Manmukh since God is gracious, loving and forgiving.
+According to Guru Nanak there are two types of people, gurmukhs (God-centered beings) and manmukhs (self-centered beings).
+A gurmukh dwells on God's attributes constantly and does everything according to Hukam whereas a manmukh is a degenerate person who does everything according to his/her own will.
+A gurmukh sees God everywhere and in each living being whereas a manmukh is blind to God.
+A gurmukh follows Hukam whereas manmukh follows the dictates of haumai.
+Aad Guru Granth Sahib asserts again and again that one should not become a slave to haumai (discussed in details elsewhere in sub-section "Maya and Haumai") and the five passions/drives - lust, anger, greed, attachment and egotistical pride; rather one should subdue haumai and make the five passions subservient by exercising restraint, so that one's energy and talent are directed to positive thinking and creative activities.
+One who achieves this objective conquers the corrupting influence of maya (worldly temptations).

+Haumai is a deep malady but hope is not lost for a manmukh since God is gracious, loving and forgiving.
 The door to Truth is always open.
-Naam Simrana/Naam Japna (constant focus on God's excellences) inculcates humility, love and compassion that lead to truthful living.
-This process gives one the inner strength to control one's passions and Haumai.
-Slowly and steadily one makes progress to subdue/restrain Haumai and the five passions, thus becoming a Gurmukh:
+Naam simrana/naam japna (constant focus on God's excellences) inculcates humility, love and compassion that lead to truthful living.
+This process gives one the inner strength to control one's passions and haumai.
+Slowly and steadily one makes progress to subdue/restrain haumai and the five passions, thus becoming a gurmukh:

-Gurmukh is free from enmity and hostility.
-Gurmukh gets rid of ill will completely.
+A gurmukh is free from enmity and hostility.
+A gurmukh gets rid of ill will completely.
 AGGS, M 1, p.
 942.

-Gurmukh reflects on God's attributes, practices charity and keeps clean physically and mentally.

-Gurmukh's mind is focused on God/Truth constantly.
-Gurmukh is honored in the realm of Truth.
-Gurmukh is exalted and fearless.
-Gurmukh does good deeds and inspires others to do so.
-Gurmukh units others with God, says Nanak.
+A gurmukh reflects on God's attributes, practices charity and keeps clean physically and mentally.
+A gurmukh's mind is focused on God/Truth constantly.
+A gurmukh is honored in the realm of Truth.
+A gurmukh is exalted and fearless.
+A gurmukh does good deeds and inspires others to do so.
+A gurmukh unites others with God, says Nanak.
 AGGS, M 1, p.
 942.

-We the Gurmukhs (God-centered beings, moral enlightened-beings) are the merchants of Truth.
-O Nanak, this way the Gurmukh crosses the ocean of corrupting influences of worldly temptations.
+We the gurmukhs (God-centered beings, moral enlightened-beings) are the merchants of Truth.
+O Nanak, this way the gurmukh crosses the ocean of corrupting influences of worldly temptations.
 AGGS, M 1, p.
 939.

-Manmukh (self-centered being) is deluded under the corrupting influence of worldly temptations.
-He/she peeps into other's home with a covetous eve and degrades himself/herself more and more. lost in the Manmukh is iungle doubts/superstations.
+A manmukh (self-centered being) is deluded under the corrupting influence of worldly temptations.
+He/she peeps into another's home with a covetous eye and degrades himself/herself more and more.
+A manmukh is lost in the jungle of doubts/superstations.
 The wrong path deceives him/her as he/she chants the mantras of spiritual death.
 Instead of reflecting on the Sabad/Truth, he/she shouts obscenities.
 O Nanak, it is the love of God/Truth that brings peace and happiness.
 AGGS, M 1, p.
 941.

-The Manmukh blinded by Haumai commits evil deeds and suffers moral death wandering in delusion.
-Manmukh is wasted away in the end because it cannot liberate itself from delusion/ignorance and falsehood.
+The manmukh blinded by haumai commits evil deeds and suffers moral death wandering in delusion.
+A manmukh is wasted away in the end because it cannot liberate itself from delusion/ignorance and falsehood.
 AGGS, M 3, p.
 1068.